The Institute's Fellowship programme funds researchers in exchange for their expertise and advice.

 Fellows are drawn from a wide range of areas, experience, and career stages.

-Who is it for
+Who is eligible?

 If you are:

-- A researcher who uses software.
+- A researcher who uses software

-- A developer who writes tools for researchers.
+- A developer who writes tools for researchers

-- A research software engineer who supports the work of researchers with software.
+- A research software engineer who supports the work of researchers with software

-- An advocate for best practice in software use for your research domain.
+- An advocate for best practice in software use for your research domain

-- In a leadership role in projects or organisations that make heavy use of software.
+- In a leadership role in projects or organisations that make heavy use of software

-- A user of research software.
+- A user of research software

-- Passionate about software in research in any way.
+- Passionate about software in research in any way,

 then the Fellowship Programme will be of interest to you.
 Please see the FAQ for more details about eligibility.

-- Friday August 26th 2016 - Fellows 2017 applications open
+- Friday, 25 August 2017 - Fellowship 2018 applications open

-- Sunday 2nd October 2016 - Applications close at 11.59pm BST
+- Monday, 9 October 2017 - Fellowship 2018 applications close at 11.59pm BST

-- Thursday October 20th 2016 - shortlist announced
+- Tuesday, 31 October 2017 - Shortlist announced

-- Friday December 9th 2016 - official announcement of 2017 Fellows
+- Friday, 8 December 2017 - Official announcement of 2018 Fellows

-More about Fellowship
+More about the Fellowship

 Fellows come from a variety of career stages, they demonstrate a passion for their area, the ability to communicate ideas effectively, and a real interest in the role of software in research.
-Fellows are empowered to talk about software in their research domain to a wider audience, network with others who share a passion about software in research, and learn key skills that benefit them and their collaborators.
+Fellows are empowered to talk about software in their research domain to a wider audience, network with others who share a passion for software in research, and learn key skills that benefit them and their collaborators.

 If you have questions about the Fellowship, please let us know by email.